pranoy-sinha/elogicsoft/README.md

-- 👋 Hi, I’m @elogicsoft
+- 👋 Hi, I’m @pranoy-sinha
 - 👀 I’m interested in Web App Development, Building Android/iOS App
 - 🌱 I’m currently learning Flutter, Python, Django
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - just drop me an email - info@elogicsoft.com with your project specification details.
+- 📫 How to reach me - Contact me through an email.

 <!---
 elogicsoft/elogicsoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.